MacMillan Center for International and Area Studies

 Luce Hall, the MacMillan Center's main building.

 The Whitney and Betty MacMillan Center for International and Area Studies at Yale, commonly known as the MacMillan Center, is a research and educational center for international affairs and area studies at Yale University.
 It is named after Whitney MacMillan and his wife Betty.
+The Center’s teaching, research, and programming are steered by faculty-led regional councils and global programs.